qunitjs/qunit/CONTRIBUTING.md

 changes and run `npm test` which will validate the syntax and coding style, and run unit and integration tests.

-In general, code changes should be accompanied by a unit tests to verify the change in functionality.
+In general, code changes should be accompanied by a unit test to verify the change in functionality.
 Once the new tests are passing, make a commit, push it to your GitHub fork, and create the pull request.